biotope/biotope-element/docs/attr-parsing.md

 </my-form>
 ```

-This is especially important when passing functions to a child element since JavaScript functions do
+This is especially important when considering SEO and when passing functions to a child element as
-not retain their context when being converter to/from a `string`.
+an attribute (since JavaScript functions do not retain their context when being converter to/from a
+`string`).